OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 upgrades: we have two contracts, one is the contract address that we will never change, but it just serves as a proxy to the logic contract that we can replace with new versions.

-Since `zos` is using truffle, we can open a new terminal and run:
+We can open a new terminal and start a console:

 ```console
 npx truffle console --network local